onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/adding_custom_model.md

 ## 4. Create a workflow

 Now, let's go ahead and actually create a workflow.
-Click on `WORKFLOWS` and then click on `CREATE TEMPLATE` button.
-Alternatively, you can just clone MaskRCNN Training Workflow which is included by default and make changes there.
+You can create a new workflow but we recommend you just clone MaskRCNN Training Workflow which is included by default and make changes there.

 ![Clone Workflow](/img/maskrcnn_clone.png)